 Kell Brook getting closer to Amir Khan's level, says Johnny Nelson

-Johnny Nelson says Kell Brook sent a defiant message to Amir Khan with his impressive display against Hector Saldivia.
+Johnny Nelson says Kell Brook sent a defiant message to Amir Khan with his win over Hector Saldivia.

 The Sheffield fighter set up a mandatory world title bout with IBF welterweight champion Devon Alexander after winning Saturday night's final eliminator, but talk has already turned to an all-British showdown with Khan at some point in 2013.